- How hard do you make it for your customers to do their jobs?

 This is also an important distinction to be able to show the business as it helps IT to begin to speak with the business in terms they understand.
 Without showing the expense of operating services vs. the costs incurred by customers, it’s difficult for businesses to understand where all of IT’s money is going, particularly since IT is always saying “no”.
 This shift, even as a reporting exercise is a great discussion starter with the business.

 There’s another hidden benefit to this shift as well – the ability to improve customer opinion.
-If customers are able to buy-up to a higher level of support when they need it (and even only for those services where they need improved support) and get more storage or new devices as needed, the noise associated with customer complaint starts to lessen.
+If customers are able to buy-up to a higher level of support when they need it (and even only for those services where they need improved support) and get more storage or new devices as needed, the noise associated with customer complaints starts to lessen.
 Over time, this becomes a means to improved relationships within the organization.

 So how do you get started?
 Simply add prices to your existing request catalog and begin reporting on the spend by department, cost center or line of business.
 Awareness alone may begin to drive down costs!